Birgitta Johansson – Caring sciences in oncology care

 Research in the group focuses on studying how cancer patients feel during and after therapy, and how they have experienced the therapy and care.
 We also aim to find ways to improve treatment results, reduce toxicity and adverse effects, and improve patients’ quality of life.

-We also analyse the effects of an internet-based patient education about the 18F-FDG-PET/CT examination, evaluate toxicity and care during proton therapy and study the effects of physical exercise during cancer therapy.
+We also evaluate toxicity and satisfaction with care during proton therapy and study the effects of physical exercise during cancer therapy.